 Projects are typically created during Looker setup, at the same time as model generation.
 This page assumes that you or someone else has already created a project.
-If your organization is just starting with Looker you may want to coordinate with your Looker Analyst to ensure project creation is done as cleanly as possible.
+If your organization is just starting with Looker, you may want to coordinate with your Looker Analyst to ensure that project creation is done as cleanly as possible.

 A LookML data model is stored in one or more “projects.”
 A project is a collection of LookML files that describe how your database tables are related to each other, and how Looker should interpret those tables.
 Looker uses Git for version control, to ensure that your developers can successfully collaborate on your data model.
 In general, one project represents a single Git repository.

 Looker provides an integrated development environment (IDE) for creating and managing your project files.
 The IDE is often referred to as the LookML editor as that’s where you edit LookML files.

 When you or someone else creates a new project, Looker’s project generator creates a baseline set of files, which you use as a template for building out the project.
 In many cases you will not need to write a LookML file from scratch.

 A project lists its files in the following categories:

 - Project Manifest: Possibly a single project manifest file that lists the names of other project files from which you can import other files into the current project.
 To have the option of adding a manifest file, the Looker admin must enable the Project Import experimental Labs feature.

 - Models: One or more model files that define the project’s Explore options and joins.

 - Views: Multiple view files, each corresponding to a database table or derived table.

-- Dashboards: Possibly some dashboard files which define the data and layouts for dashboards, if you choose to use LookML Dashboards.
+- Dashboards: Possibly some dashboard files that define the data and layouts for dashboards, if you choose to use LookML Dashboards.

 - Data: Possibly one or more data files, which are JSON files.
 These files can be used to specify custom maps.